-Storage: Upon receipt store at 2-8ºC. away from direct light.
-Media should not be used if there are any signs of deterioration (shrinking, cracking, or discoloration), contamination, or if the expiration date has passed.
+Storage: Upon receipt store at 15-30ºC. away from direct light.
+Media should not be used if there are any signs of deterioration (shrinking, cracking, or discoloration),contamination, or if the expiration date has passed.
 Product is light and temperature sensitive; protect from light, excessive heat, moisture, and freezing.

-Specimen Collection: Consult listed references for information on specimen collection.(1-5) Infectious material should be submitted directly to the laboratory without delay and protected from excessive heat and cold.
+Specimen Collection: Consult listed references for information on specimen collection.(1-6,8) Infectious material should be submitted directly to the laboratory without delay and protected from excessive heat, cold, and oxygen exposure.
 Immediate and proper transport to the laboratory is essential for successful recovery of significant anaerobic pathogens.
-If there is to be a delay in processing, the specimen should be inoculated onto an appropriate anaerobic transport medium and refrigerated until inoculation.
+If there is to be a delay in processing, the specimen should be inoculated onto an appropriate anaerobic transport medium (Cat. no. S120D) and refrigerated until inoculation.